-Congratulations!
-You have lost a significant amount of weight and you look great — in your clothes.
-You may find that despite all of that weight loss, though, your body contour is still far from ideal.
-Now you want to take that next step and lose the excess skin.
-Mild skin or fat excess may be treated appropriately by procedures such as abdominoplasty or liposuction.
-However, more significant excess requires a more extensive body contouring procedure called a lower body lift.
-Individuals who have undergone massive weight loss may also require other procedures such as a facelift or breast lift in order to complete their desired look.
-Check out the post-bariatric contouring procedures we offer by following the links below.
+Minor skin laxity and moderate amounts of excess fat can usually be addressed with procedures like abdominoplasty or liposuction; however, more significant excess tissue may require a more comprehensive body contouring procedure known as a lower body lift.
+Individuals who have undergone massive weight loss may even benefit from other treatments, such as a facelift or breast lift, in order to complete their desired look.
+Check out the post-bariatric contouring procedures we offer by following the links below:

-Before Your Body Contouring Procedure
+Preparing For Your Body Contouring Procedure

 Risks of Body Contouring Surgery